tilemill-project/tilemill/README.md

 ------------------------------

 You can either build from source or install using Ubuntu packages.
 Ubuntu packages are available for Maverick 10.10.
-To install from packages, do the
+To install from packages, run the following command (location shown from base of TileMill directory tree):
-following:

 `sudo ./platforms/ubuntu/install-packages`

-which will add and sign the necessary PPA's
+which will add and sign the necessary PPA's, and install TileMill.

 To build from source: